-(FOUO) The Army estimates funding for RDT&E will increase by approximately

-Procurement will increase by approximately and total program acquisition cost will increase by approximately Out of the (b)(4),(b)(5) the change in the HMS program Acquisition Strategy represents over me percent of the total program acquisition cost increase; it will cost an estimated (b)(4),(b)(5) which includes (b)(4).(b)(5) RDT&E and for Procurement.
-Program costs explained in Table 4 show the increases due to the change in the acquisition strategy.
+(FOUO) The Army estimates funding for RDT&E will increase by approximately Procurement will increase by approximately (6)(4),(6)(5) and total program acquisition cost will increase by approximately Out of the (6) (4), (6) (5) the change in the HMS (FOUC) Total program Acquisition Strategy represents over percent of program acquisition cost the total program acquisition cost increase; it will cost an estimated (b) (4), (b) (5) will increase by which includes (b) (4), (b) (3) approximately for Procurement.
+Program costs b) (4). (b) (5) explained in Table 4 show the increases due to the change in the acquisition strategy.

-(FOUO) Table 4.
+(FOUC) Table 4.
 Total Increase in Radio Costs